 \item[ (4)] We can use the $k \times k$ system:

 The solution of the linear system can be done on small memory computers since it involves the use of $k \times k$ matrices only and one multiplication with $V_k$ at the end.
-The last step can be performed on a larger machines loading only $V_k$ into memory; or on smaller machines in blocks.
+The last step can be performed on a larger machine loading only $V_k$ into memory; or on smaller machines in blocks.
 This scheme is useful when many runs with the system with different values of $\lambda_1$ and $\lambda_2$ are desired.
-The solution is equivalent to $\tilde{x_1}$ when $\lambda_2 = 0$. \end{itemize}
+The solution is equivalent to $\tilde{x_1}$ when $\lambda_2 = 0$ as shown later in this section. \end{itemize}

 Note that up to now we have discussed the application of the compression techniques to $\ell_2$ norm minimization problems.
 However, the techniques are applicable to other types of regularization also.
-For example, for $\ell_1$ regularization, where we minimize $||x||_1$ instead of $||x||_2$, one typically uses a scheme similar to the Iterative Soft Thresholding Algorithm \cite{ingrid_thresholding1}:
+For example, for $\ell_1$ regularization, where we minimize $||x||_1$ instead of $||x||_2$, one typically uses a scheme similar to the iterative soft thresholding algorithm \cite{ingrid_thresholding1}: